Bangladeshi diaspora: Australia

 Bangladeshis in Australia are one of the smallest immigrant communities living in Australia.
 There are around 41,000 Bangladeshis in Australia.
 The largest Bangladeshi communities are mainly present in the states of New South Wales and Victoria, with large concentrations in the cities of Sydney and Melbourne.

+Norway

+The Bangladeshi immigrant population in Norway has gradually increased over the past two decades, with an estimated 5,000 individuals living primarily in major cities such as Oslo, Bergen, Trondheim, and Stavanger.
+The Bangladeshi immigrant population in Norway has gradually increased over the past two decades, with an estimated 5,000 individuals living primarily in major cities such as Oslo, Bergen, Trondheim, and Stavanger.
+While the Bangladeshi community in Norway is smaller compared to those in countries like the United Kingdom or Italy, it consists largely of international students, skilled professionals in fields such as IT, healthcare, and telecommunications, as well as their family members.
+Many are also employed in sectors like hospitality, transportation, and retail.

 Brazil

 Bangladeshis started arriving in Brazil in the 1980s.
 There are around 2,000 people of Bangladeshi origin in Brazil with most of them living in São Paulo as of 2021.
 Bangladeshi nationals, who live in Brazil, mainly depend on fabrics, clothing and garment trade.
 But many are service holders and some work in poultry farms, grocery shops and restaurants.

-Europe

 United Kingdom

 Earliest records of Bengalis in the European continent date back to the reign of King George III of England during the 18th century.
 One such example is of James Achilles Kirkpatrick's hookah-bardar (hookah servant/preparer) who was said to have robbed and cheated Kirkpatrick, making his way to England and stylising himself as the Prince of Sylhet.
-The man was waited upon by the Prime Minister of Great Britain William Pitt the Younger, and then dined with the Duke of York before presenting himself in front of the King.
+The man was waited upon by the prime minister of Great Britain William Pitt the Younger, and then dined with the Duke of York before presenting himself in front of the King.
 Mass migration started since the days of the British Raj, where lascars from Sylhet were often sent to the United Kingdom.
 Some of these lascars lived in the United Kingdom in port cities, and even married British women.
 Since then, mass migration has occurred, specifically from Sylhet.
 Today, the British Bangladeshis are a naturalised community in the United Kingdom, running 90% of all South Asian cuisine restaurants and having established numerous ethnic enclaves across the country – most prominent of which is Banglatown in East London.

 The street of Brick Lane in East London, has a large history of Bangladeshis and has officially been dubbed as "Banglatown", and has hundreds of "Indian" restaurants nearly all owned by Sylheti Bangladeshis.
 Many British Bangladeshis have made their presence in the UK, often becoming doctors, engineers, and lawyers, but also many have become politicians for the Labour party, such as Rushanara Ali, and Tulip Siddiq, as well as London Borough Mayors, such as Lutfur Rahman and Nasim Ali.